boom100100/js-portfolio-project/README.md

 Add api key for The Guardian API to news-aggregator-api-backend/app/controllers/links_controller.rb#getNews.

 Usage:
+Run rails server.
 Endpoints are /links, /links/:id, /topics, and /topics/:id.
 For GUI, open news-aggregator-api-frontend/index.html in a browser after configuring the app.
+Note that this also requires the rails server to run.